 Visit Baixa District

-Even though it’s little touristy but still your Lisbon trip is not complete without paying a visit to the heart of Lisbon The Baixa district.
-Very popular among locals and tourist alike surrounded by historical buildings, plazas, a huge variety of restaurants to choose from, excellent hotels, AirBnB places, boutique shops, and many tourist attractions.
+Even though it’s a little touristy, your Lisbon trip is incomplete without visiting the heart of Lisbon, The Baixa district.
+Very popular among locals and tourists alike, surrounded by historical buildings, plazas, a huge variety of restaurants to choose from, excellent hotels, AirBnB places, boutique shops, and many tourist attractions.

 Arco da Rua Augusta (Rua Augusta Arch)